Softlr/Selenium.WebDriver.Extensions/README.md

 * support for `ExpectedConditions`
 * removal of some of the hacks the extensions library performs in favor of actual solutions for the problems

 No release date for version 2.0 has been set yet.
+More details can be found [here](https://github.com/RaYell/selenium-webdriver-extensions/wiki/V2).

 # Features
 * Main